SebFernandez/Comic-bot/README.md

 # Comic-bot

 How about having a Twitter account that tweets comics?
-This bot includes the use of PRAW and Tweepy.

 - [x] Peanuts.
 - [x] Garfield.